Star Nomad - Review

 The book has an interesting premise, and it is also high-grade space opera with action scene after action scene.
 There is plenty of spaceship combat, ground combat, and dicey situations, all written to be tense and pile on the troubles just when you think the heroes have fought free.

-There is other stuff to like about the book, too, for example when the spaceship is traveling through an asteroid belt, one of the characters mentions the Yarkovsky Effect, which is a real thing that I had never heard of.
+There is other stuff to like about the book, too, for example when the spaceship is traveling through an asteroid belt, one of the characters mentions the Yarkovsky Effect, which is a real thing, but which I had never heard of.
 She also has a nice turn of phrase when describing the most mundane aspects of space flight.
 A pilot switching on autopilot for docking, for example, thinks about how it is easier to, “let the computer line up the tabs with the slots.”

 As usual, I have some reservations, even though I really enjoyed the book.
-There are a lot of plot points that revolve around male on female sexual violence, specifically rape, which us something I don’t particularly like in my fiction.
+There are a lot of plot points that revolve around male on female sexual violence, specifically rape, which is something I don’t particularly like in my fiction.
 At least these situations are written by a female author, and so these scenes are depicted as violent and ugly, rather than titillating.
 The fact that I don’t like elements like this is a personal preference, of course, and would not effect any star rating I end up giving the book on Kobo.

-The book invites you build a relationship with the author through an email newsletter you can subscribe to.
+The book invites you to build a relationship with the author through an email newsletter you can subscribe to.
 That’s not a bad thing in this case, because the author is enthusiastic and dedicated.
-There is even an extended section in the back of the book where the author answers questions put to her by people who read the book before publication, and it is an entertaining and chatty section that, gives a lot of insight into where the book came from.
+There is even an extended section in the back of the book where the author answers questions put to her by people who read the book before publication, and it is an entertaining and chatty section that gives a lot of insight into where the book came from.
 It confirms my suspicion that the author likes watching TV sci-fi more than reading sci-fi books, for example.

 The book rounds out with the first chapter of the next in the series, and the hope is obviously there that by now you’re hooked and will be downloading the next ebook as soon as you can, and who knows, maybe I will be doing just that.